New Jersey DWI Defense Attorney Explains DUI Charges N.J.S.A. 39:4-50

 Remember, these situations are the worst-case scenario after having been arrested for a DWI.
 In reality, a charge for DWI does not necessarily mean you will be found guilty, particularly if you have a skilled lawyer to fight on your behalf in court.
-If you have an experienced DWI lawyer fighting on your behalf, you should not be faced with these punishments.
+If you have an experienced DWI lawyer defending you, you should not be faced with these punishments.
 However, it’s extremely important to know what you could be facing.
 Since this is obviously a frightening reality, let’s discuss how our attorneys typically attack DWI cases.

 The police officer that pulls you over needs to have a valid reason for stopping your vehicle.
 Speeding, failure to maintain lane, a broken head or taillight, and a rear view mirror obstruction are perfectly valid reasons to pull you over.
 Now these stoppages aren’t always cut and dry.
 For example, if the officer thinks that you were speeding because it looked like you were going fast, but he has no radar reading, that stoppage can be challenged and potentially thrown out.
 If the stoppage itself is invalid, then anything the officer discovers afterwards it thrown out.
 This includes DWI charges, drug possession, gun possession, etc. Forcing the State to prove probable cause for the stoppage frequently gives us a successful defense.

 Challenge the Use of the Alcotest 7110 Machine

 There are very few lawyers in the state of NJ that are certified to actually use the Alcotest 7110 machine, but I am.
 That means that I’m actually licensed to perform this test, and as a result, I can cross-examine the police officer that administered the test to you.
 If he answers questions incorrectly about the method in which he performed the test, you can have your case thrown out entirely.
 Police officers don’t do everything correctly, they make mistakes frequently, and we can take advantage of this tendency.